Chart Color Schemes

 AreaSearch analysis of residential development drivers sees St Marys recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers for St Marys shows an average of around 16 new dwelling approvals per year over the past five financial years, totalling an estimated 81 homes.
-As of FY-26 so far, 2 approvals have been recorded.
-Each year, on average, 2.4 new residents are gained for each dwelling built between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers in St Marys shows an average of around 16 new dwelling approvals per year over the past 5 financial years, totalling an estimated 81 homes.
+As of FY-26, 2 approvals have been recorded.
+This averages out to approximately 2.4 new residents per year gained for each dwelling built between FY-21 and FY-25.
 The average construction cost value of new homes is $420,000, indicating a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development